 The purchase price of an acquired business is allocated to the tangible assets and separately identifiable intangible assets acquired, less liabilities assumed, based on their respective fair values, with the excess recorded as goodwill.
 Goodwill represents the excess of costs over the fair value of net assets of businesses acquired.
 Goodwill and intangible assets acquired in a purchase business combination and determined to have an indefinite useful life are not amortized, but instead are reviewed annually for impairment, or more frequently if impairment indicators arise.
 Intangible assets with estimable useful lives are amortized over such lives and reviewed for impairment if impairment indicators arise.
-As of December 31, 2020, goodwill and intangibles assets were \$909.9 million and \$59.9 million, respectively.
+As of December 31, 2019, goodwill and intangibles assets were \$719.9 million and \$25.8 million, respectively.

-For the purpose of performing the annual goodwill impairment review as of October 1, 2020, as our business is highly integrated and all of our components have similar economic characteristics, we have concluded we have one aggregated reporting unit at a consolidated entity level.
+For the purpose of performing the annual goodwill impairment review as of October 1, 2019, as our business is highly integrated and all of our components have similar economic characteristics, we have concluded we have one aggregated reporting unit at a consolidated entity level.
 We assess goodwill at the reporting level.
 For the goodwill impairment test, we opted to perform a qualitative assessment of whether it is more likely than not that the reporting unit's fair value is less than its carrying amount.
 If, after completing the qualitative assessment, we determine that it is more likely than not that the estimated fair value of the reporting unit exceeded the carrying amount, we may conclude that no impairment exists.
 If we conclude otherwise, a goodwill impairment test must be performed, which includes a comparison of the fair value of the reporting unit to its carrying amount and recognizing, as an impairment loss, the difference of the estimated fair value of the reporting unit over its carrying amount.

-Our qualitative analysis as of October 1, 2020 included macroeconomic and industry and market-specific considerations, financial performance indicators and measurements, and other factors.
+Our qualitative analysis as of October 1, 2019 included macroeconomic and industry and market-specific considerations, financial performance indicators and measurements, and other factors.
 Based on this qualitative assessment, we determined that it is more likely than not that the fair value of our one reporting unit exceeded its carrying amount, and thus the impairment test was not required to be performed.
-Historically, we have not recorded any impairment charges for goodwill.
+Therefore, based on management's review, no goodwill impairment charge was required as of October 1, 2019.
+Historically, we have not recorded any goodwill impairment charges.